shareresearchteam/OverTrack/README.md

 # OverTrack
 This tool is used to track regions-of-interest (ROI) from a single overhead camera by drawing bounding boxes and publishing those locations in real time using a Robot-Operating-System (ROS) network.
 The labeled arUco tag scripts enable tracking of a single arUco marker in addition to the bounding boxes.

-**ROITrackerFullFrames** - This file will run the tracker with either a video or in real-time with no ROS setup.
+**OverTrackFullFrames** - This file will run the tracker with either a video or in real-time with no ROS setup.
-**ROITrackerFullFramesLegacy** - This file is the same as the original tracker but incorporates the legacy versions of the OpenCV MultiTracker tool for use with certain versions of Python3 and OpenCV.
+**OverTrackFullFramesLegacy** - This file is the same as the original tracker but incorporates the legacy versions of the OpenCV MultiTracker tool for use with certain versions of Python3 and OpenCV.
-**ROITrackerFullFramesArUcoROS** - This file can be used with versions of ROS that are older than Noetic.
+**OverTrackFullFramesArUcoROS** - This file can be used with versions of ROS that are older than Noetic.
-**ROITrackerFullFramesArUcoROSLegacy** - This file is the same as the ROS file but incorporates the legacy versions of the OpenCV MultiTracker tool for use with certain versions of Python3 and OpenCV.
+**OverTrackFullFramesArUcoROSLegacy** - This file is the same as the ROS file but incorporates the legacy versions of the OpenCV MultiTracker tool for use with certain versions of Python3 and OpenCV.
 This version is most compatible with ROS Noetic.

 # Compatibility
 This tool has been successfully tested on Linux (Ubuntu), Mac OS X Maverick, and Windows 10 and 11 machines.